VadimRaitses/EmployeeService/README.md

 while regular profile will connect to mongo:27777 and rabbitmq:15672

-#### Option 1
+#### Option 1:

    * Verify you have mongodb on you local machine if not, you can use docker instead.

-* ./gradlew buildLocalContainers
+    ./gradlew buildLocalContainers

-* Build your EmployeeService with with dev profile   **./gradle clean build run**
+   * Build your EmployeeService with with dev profile

+    ./gradle clean build run

+   * Build your EventService    with with dev profile

+    ./gradle clean build run

-* Build your EventService    with with dev profile   **./gradle clean build run** run itself is part of application plugin and using   -Dspring.profiles.active=dev
+   * run itself is part of application plugin and using

+    -Dspring.profiles.active=dev

-#### Option 2
+#### Option 2:

-*  ./gradlew startDocker
+    ./gradlew startDocker

 #### Invironment:
 Big part of launching environment are different gradle tasks, for creating building and launching dockers and connect them into network. event.sh will clone EventService and produce docker image for this service.
 Available tasks:
     **startDocker** - will launch all solution.

    **buildLocalContainers** - will build mongo and rabbitmq without internal network

    **buildDockers** - will remove and build only mongo, rabbitmq containers and internal network.

    **getEmployeeService** - will build employee container and connect to internal microservice network

    **getEventService** -  will build event container and connect to internal microservice network

    **removedockers** -will remove all solution containers and images built by this repo.

 #### Requests: